(AFTER)CARE

 Her career has been recognized with the Prix de la Photo Madame Figaro – Arles, the Hood Medal in London and the Foam Paul Huf Award in Amsterdam, among others.
 She is based in Barcelona and is represented by the Parisian gallery Les Filles du Calvaire.

-12 Artists PORTFOLIOS
+12 ARTISTS PORTFOLIOS

 Hoda Afshar